STED protocol notes

 Resolution improves with depletion intensity, but signal, bleaching, and sample health set the practical limit.

-Sample format
+Sample preparation

 Baseline fixed-cell STED preparation.